vladmandic/automatic/README.md

 - Enhanced *Lora*/*LoCon*/*Lyco* code supporting latest trends in training
 - Built-in queue management
 - Enterprise level logging and hardened API
-- Modern localization and hints engine
-- Broad compatibility with existing extensions ecosystem and new extensions manager
 - Built in installer with automatic updates and dependency management
 - Modernized UI with theme support and number of built-in themes *(dark and light)*